El Monte, California

-El Monte (Spanish for "The Mountain") is a city in Los Angeles County, California, United States.
+El Monte is a city in Los Angeles County, California, United States.
 The city lies in the San Gabriel Valley, east of the city of Los Angeles.

 El Monte's slogan is "Welcome to Friendly El Monte" and is historically known as "The End of the Santa Fe Trail".
 As of the 2020 census, the city had a total population of 109,450, down from 113,475 at the 2010 census.
-As of 2020, El Monte was the 64th-largest city in California.
+As of 2020, El Monte was the 66th-most populous city in California.

 Origin of name

 El Monte is situated between the San Gabriel and Rio Hondo Rivers; a marshy area roughly where the Santa Fe Dam Recreation Area is now located.
 Residents claimed that anything could be grown in the area.
 Between 1770 and 1830, Spanish soldiers and missionaries often stopped here for respite.
 They called the area 'El Monte,' which in Spanish means 'the mountain' or 'the mount'.
 Most people assume the name refers to a mountain, but there were no mountains in the valley.
 The word is an archaic Spanish translation of that era, meaning "the wood".
 The first explorers had found this a rich, low-altitude land blanketed with thick growths of wispy willows, alders, and cattails, located between the two rivers.
 Wild grapevines and watercress also abounded.
 El Monte is approximately 7 miles long and 4 miles wide.
 When the State Legislature organized California into more manageable designated townships in the 1850s, they called it the El Monte Township.
 In a short time the name returned to the original El Monte.